hsf-training/hsf-training-databases-basics/_episodes/01-introduction.md

 and the database itself to capture and analyze data.

 A general-purpose DBMS is designed to allow the definition, creation, querying, update, and administration of databases.

+# Relational Database Management Systems (RDMS)

+RDMS is a type of DBMS that organizes data into tables with rows and columns, establishing relationships between entities through keys.
+It follows the principles of the relational model and uses Structured Query Language (SQL) for data manipulation.
+Examples of RDMS include MySQL, PostgreSQL, Oracle Database, and SQL Server.